 U.S. Census Bureau, Small Area Income & Poverty Estimates

 Education level and income comparisons: Bureau of Labor and Statistics

-The Census Bureau defined the poverty level for an individual as $11,484 in 2011.
+The Census Bureau defined the poverty level for a single individual as $11,720 in 2012.
 Many government assistance programs use different poverty measures.

 Starting in 2005, the American Community Survey was used to estimate poverty rates.
 Previous years used the Annual Social and Economic Supplements of the Current Population Survey.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.